yungyuc/ynote/nsd/schedule/25au_nycu/schedule25au.rst

 Discussion
 ==========

-The lecture meetings are not only for lecturing but also for discussing.
+Students are required to attend every lecture meeting because it is also for discussing the ideas and progress of the term project.
+Discussion requires hard-learning skills and students are
-Students are required to attend every meeting to discuss ideas and progress of the project.
-Discussion requires hard-learning skills and students are **strongly recommended** to also take the course `Academic English Writing (course code 562045)
+**strongly recommended** to also take the course `Academic English Writing (course code 562045)
 <https://timetable.nycu.edu.tw/?r=main/crsoutline&Acy=114&Sem=1&CrsNo=562045>`__